-In our view, considering that IFRS 5 does not specify how the elimination should be attributed to continuing and discontinued operations, an entity may present transactions between the continuing and discontinued operations in a way that reflects the continuance of those transactions, when that is useful to the users of the financial statements.
+- In our view, considering that IFRS 5 does not specify how the elimination should be attributed to continuing and discontinued operations, an entity may present transactions between the continuing and discontinued operations in a way that reflects the continuance of those transactions, when that is useful to the users of the financial statements.
 It may be appropriate to present additional disclosure either on the face of the statement of profit or loss and OCI or in the notes.
 In our experience, if the additional disclosure is provided in the statement of profit or loss and OCI, then judgement may be required whether the disaggregated information should be presented as part of the statement itself or as an additional disclosure alongside the totals in that statement.
-Clear disclosure of the approach taken to the elimination of intra-group transactions will be relevant, including an explanation of any additional analysis of discontinued operations in the notes to the statement of profit or loss and OCI.

-Alternatively, basic and diluted earnings per share for the discontinued operation may be presented in the statement of profit or loss and OCI.
+Clear disclosure of the approach taken to the elimination of intra-group transactions will be relevant, including an explanation of any additional analysis of discontinued operations in the notes to the statement of profit or loss and OCI. - IAS 33.68 The Group has elected to present basic and diluted EPS for the discontinued operation in the notes.
+Alternatively, basic and diluted EPS for the discontinued operation may be presented in the statement of profit or loss and OCI.